-Electrophysiology (EP) is a branch of cardiology which helps doctors to evaluate the heart’s electrical activity and understand and locate abnormal heart rhythms.
-An EP study is often done to evaluate patients who have “fainted” or have experienced an abnormal rapid heart rhythm.
-It may also be recommended for patients who have impaired heart function and intermittent extra heartbeats.
-In some situations, patients with a congenital cardiac condition may need an EP study as part in order to assess their risk of developing serious arrhythmia.
+Electrophysiology is a branch of cardiology which helps doctors to evaluate the heart’s electrical activity and understand and locate abnormal heart rhythms.
+In the Heart and Vascular Centre we often use an electrophysiology study to evaluate patients who have “fainted” or have experienced an abnormal rapid heart rhythm.
+We also recommend this for patients who have impaired heart function and intermittent extra heartbeats.
+In some situations, our patients with a congenital cardiac condition may need an electrophysiology study in order to assess their risk of developing serious arrhythmia.

-Based on EP study results, the doctor then decides on the treatment, medication, catheter ablation, implantation of a pacemaker or defibrillator to manage the heart’s rhythms, or more diagnostic tests.
+Based on electrophysiology study results, our consultant electrophysiologist decides on the treatment, medication, catheter ablation, implantation of a pacemaker or defibrillator to manage the heart’s rhythms, or more diagnostic tests.

 - Outpatient and inpatient consultation service

-- Invasive and non-invasive investigations for heart rhythm disorders other than electrocardiography, such as holter monitoring and extended cardiac rhythm monitors
+- Invasive and non-invasive investigations for heart rhythm disorders other than electrocardiography, such as Holter monitoring (portable device) and extended cardiac rhythm monitors

 - Invasive electrophysiological procedures when required to diagnose arrhythmias and conduction disturbances and catheter ablation of these arrhythmias when appropriate